Marius-Graml/Offgrid-PV/README.md

 </br>

 <h2>Infrastructure:</h2>
-The data is stored into a MongoDB database by using AWS and a Raspberry Pi as "data pipeline".
+The data is stored into a MongoDB database by using AWS and a Raspberry Pi as "database pipeline".
 Finally, the data is callable from the database via a Python script.
 The whole infrastructure of this concept can be seen here:
 <p><img align="left" src="https://github.com/Marius-Graml/Offgrid-PV/blob/main/pictures/concept_of_measurement.jpg" width="750" height="450"</p>